 The occupational therapist tackles assessment, treatment, and development of programs in the areas of sensory processing skills, self-regulation, gross and fine motor skills, and activities of daily living (play, feeding, dressing, bathing, toileting and sleep).

 OTA / Occupational Therapist Assistant

 Occupational therapist assistants work under the direction of a certified occupational therapist to guide clients in prescribed therapeutic activities and exercises in order to help them achieve independent and healthy lifestyles in spite of injury or disability.
 OTA’s are able to access At Home funding a well as AFU Under/Over 6 funding.

 Parallel play is a child’s ability to play physically beside a peer without necessarily engaging with the peer.

 Augmentative and Alternative Communication system produced by Pyramid Educational Consultants, Inc. which uses the exchange of pictures as a method to teach and support spontaneous and functional communication in a variety of settings.

-Augmentative and Alternative Communication system which uses full word and symbol vocabulary organized in either a communication book or speech generating device.
+An augmentative and Alternative Communication system which uses full-word and symbol vocabulary organized in either a communication book or speech generating device.
 PODD focuses on providing the user with a means of continuous communication for a range of complex messages in multiple environments.